• Course Maps

 A traffic free flat run to let our young warriors release lots of energy as they too get to experience the same start and finish line as those in the other festival events, creating tall tales of daring doo and their own piece of history.

-1 Mile results
+Wallace Warriors 1 Mile

 For more castles and battlefields, gardens and glens, islands and wildlife – why not join or visit the National Trust for Scotland